This post may contain affiliate links. Please read our disclosure policy.

 • Preheat the oven to 225°F (107°C).

-• Mix the sugar, cornstarch, and cream of tartar in a small bowl.
+• Whisk together the sugar, cornstarch, and cream of tartar in a small bowl.

-• Gradually add the sugar mixture to the egg white while beating on medium speed.
-Increase to high and beat until stiff peaks form and the meringue is thick and glossy, about 10 minutes.
+• Add the sugar mixture gradually to the egg white while beating on medium speed.
+Once combined, increase to high and beat until stiff peaks form and the meringue is thick and glossy, about 10 minutes.

-• Briefly mix in the vanilla and lemon juice for 10 seconds.
+• Mix in the vanilla and lemon juice on low speed for about 10 seconds.
+Do not overbeat.

-• Shape the meringue on a parchment-lined baking sheet, creating a slight indent in the center for the whipped cream.
+• Shape the meringue into a round on a parchment-lined baking sheet.
+You can use a spoon or pipe it with a large round or star tip.
+Use the back of a spoon to create a shallow well in the center for the whipped cream.
 Smooth the edges or leave them rustic.

-• Spoon the whipped cream over the pavlova.
+• Spoon the whipped cream into the center of the cooled pavlova.

 • Top with fresh fruit or berries and serve.